israaelnabty/Command-Parser-with-CPP/README.md

 ## Description

-This is a simple c++ code that reads user commands from the command prompt and react upon these commands.
+This is a simple C++ code that reads user commands from the command prompt and react upon these commands.